pingcap/tidb-course-201-lab/workshop/en/lab-02/lab-2-3.md

 $ ./10-demo-jdbc-batch-insert-01-show.sh local
 ```

 3. You should see something similar to below.
-Verify that when JDBC parameter `rewriteBatchedStatements` is set to `true`, the performance is much better.
+Verify that the performance is much better when the JDBC parameter `rewriteBatchedStatements` set to `true`.
 ```
 TiDB endpoint: 127.0.0.1
 TiDB username: root